Martekode/php-pricecalculator-challenge/README.md

 ## step 6

-now that we can fetch our data and have some where values for the new fetches we can display the price and then apply the discounts:
+now that we can fetch our data and have some where-values for the new fetches we can display the price and then apply the discounts:

 - we get 2 discounts from the customerFetch()
 - we get 2 discounts from the groupDiscountFetch()